galenmckinley/galenmckinley.github.io/group.md

 ### AMANDA FAY

 Amanda Fay has been a research scientist in the McKinley group since 2011.
-She is currently on an Indian Ocean GO-SHIP cruise and will update this site when she returns.
-Her blog is here.
+For April-June 2018, she is on an Indian Ocean GO-SHIP cruise.
+Her blog is [here](https://fayamanda.weebly.com).

 ### RAPHAEL DUSSIN